ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Docker environment

-BCMath PHP extension has been added to the Docker environments in order to enable the Allure reporting tool.
+BCMath PHP extension has been added to the Docker environments to enable the Allure reporting tool.

 ### Deprecated features